Relocation

 How long can a tourist stay in Japan?

 Two cautions before building plans on repeated visits.
-First, the 90 days are per stay, not per year by right: leaving and quickly returning to 'reset' the clock attracts attention, and re-entry is always at the discretion of immigration officers — frequent back-to-back tourist stays can be refused.
-Second, a temporary visitor status does not permit work or grant access to residence-based systems.
+The 90 days are per stay, not per year by right: leaving and quickly returning to 'reset' the clock attracts attention, and re-entry is always at the discretion of immigration officers — frequent back-to-back tourist stays can be refused.
+Immigration also looks at total time across a rolling twelve months, so a string of 90-day stays that adds up to roughly 180 days in a year tends to invite closer questioning, even when each individual entry sits within the limit.
+Nationals of a handful of countries with reciprocal arrangements can apply at a Regional Immigration Bureau to extend one stay to a total of six months, but that extension is the exception, not a general entitlement, and it must be filed before the first 90 days run out.
+A temporary visitor status also does not permit work or grant access to residence-based systems.
 For exact, current rules by nationality, the Ministry of Foreign Affairs visa pages are the source to check.

 Staying longer than a tourist: the realistic routes